SimplyChark/book/chapters/1.typ

 If you take the example of a cup of coffee: then it's like we've spent countless years thinking we are the coffee instead of the water.
-During recognition we have an instance of seeing pure water, but our involvement into the coffee soon returns.
+During recognition we have an instance of seeing pure water, but our association with the coffee soon returns.
 What remains is the recognition of water as the basis, and now that the practitioner has caught a glimpse, it doesn't go away.
 Metaphorically speaking, we reorientate from the coffee into the water, allowing the coffee